 The hydrogen calculation method described by Crawford and King combined with the assumption of unity for the hydrogen mole fraction greatly simplify the calculation of organic radiolysis contribution to trapped gas hydrogen composition by defining the total gas production from organic radiolysis as equal to that of hydrogen production from organic radiolysis.
-Note that the underlying Crawford and King model for formate and glycolate radiolysis has not been validated across all conditions and additional testing is required.
+Note that the underlying Crawford and King model for formate and glycolate radiolysis has not been validated across all conditions applicable to SRS waste media and additional testing is recommended.